scoulomb/misc-notes/tls/README.md

 **Solution**: Certificate Authority (CA)

 - Bob in exchange of money :) request CA to sign a certificate which contains Bob's public key,
-- CA signs Bob's certificate and encode it with it CA private key,
+- CA signs Bob's certificate and encode it with it CA private key (**signature**),
 - When Alice to communicate with Bob: Bob sends his certificate to Alice which contains Bob's public key,
 - Alice browser embeds CA public key, if she can decode the certificate sent by Bob (signature):
 Certificate is approved, and server identity is proved.
 Otherwise Alice refuses the connection.
-She can get Bob's public key.
+She can get Bob's public key in certificate.
 Then communication happens as described in
 [Symetric and aysmetric section](#symetic-and-asymetric).